zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 The physics literature has [many approximations](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2011JD016706) of the Chapman function.
 Unfortunately, most of them are specific to Earth's atmosphere.

-Instead, we can take a different, simpler approach.
-Instead of approximating the entire function (for which we have an analytic expression), all we have to do is approximate \\(\mathrm{erfc}\\) (or, more specifically, the term of the Equation 38 inside the square brackets).
+Instead of approximating the entire function (for which we have an analytic expression), we can take a different, simpler approach.
+All we have to do is approximate \\(\mathrm{erfc}\\) (or, more specifically, the term of the Equation 38 inside the square brackets).
 Luckily, the physics literature has an efficient [approximation](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/asl.154) (for positive values of \\(x\\)) readily available:

 $$ \tag{42} e^{x^2} \mathrm{erfc}(x) \approx \frac{2.911}{(2.911 - 1) \sqrt{\pi x^2} + \sqrt{\pi x^2 + 2.911^2}}. $$